zkProvers

 By leveraging zkProvers, zkEVMs like the Polygon CDK can achieve significant scalability improvements while maintaining the security guarantees of the underlying blockchain network.
 The zkProver ensures that the state transitions are valid and consistent, enabling trustless and efficient verification of Layer 2 transactions.

-In the future, Lumia L2 aims to further enhance the decentralization and scalability of its zkProver infrastructure through the concept of zkProver Nodes.
+Lumia chain aims to further enhance the decentralization and scalability of its zkProver infrastructure through our partner [Gevolut](https://gevulot.com/).
 These specialized nodes will be responsible for generating zero-knowledge proofs on behalf of the network, distributing the computational load and ensuring a more resilient and efficient proof generation process.

-1. Proof Generation Requests: When transactions are executed on the Lumia L2 network, proof generation requests will be broadcasted to the network of zkProver Nodes.
+1. **Proof Generation Requests:** When transactions are executed on the Lumia network, proof generation requests will be broadcasted to the network of Gevoluts zkProver Nodes.

 2. **Proof Generation:** zkProver Nodes will receive these requests and perform the necessary computations to generate the zero-knowledge proofs.
 Each node will have specialized hardware and software optimized for efficient proof generation.

-3. Proof Submission: Once a zkProver Node generates a valid proof, it will submit the proof back to the Lumia L2 network for inclusion in the next block.
+3. **Proof Submission:** Once a zkProver Node generates a valid proof, it will submit the proof to ETH L1 as Lumia's "settlement" layer.

-The zkProver Nodes concept aligns with Lumia L2's vision of creating a highly scalable and decentralized blockchain infrastructure.
-By incentivizing a distributed network of specialized proof generators, Lumia L2 can achieve faster transaction throughput, lower latency, and enhanced security, while maintaining the trustless nature of the network.
+The zkProver Nodes concept aligns with Lumia chains vision of creating a highly scalable and decentralized blockchain infrastructure.
+By incentivizing a distributed network of specialized proof generators, Lumia network can achieve faster transaction throughput, lower latency, and enhanced security, while maintaining the trustless nature of the network.

-Looking ahead, Lumia L2's vision of zkProver Nodes represents a significant step forward in decentralizing and scaling the proof generation process.
-By distributing the computational load across a network of specialized nodes and incentivizing participation with LUMIA tokens, Lumia L2 aims to create a more resilient, efficient, and decentralized infrastructure for zero-knowledge proof generation.
+Looking ahead, Lumia chains vision of zkProver Nodes represents a significant step forward in decentralizing and scaling the proof generation process.
+By distributing the computational load across a network of specialized nodes and incentivizing participation with LUMIA tokens, Lumia chain aims to create a more resilient, efficient, and decentralized infrastructure for zero-knowledge proof generation.